rberenguel/pyspark-arrow-pandas/README.md

 to explain how Spark 2.3/2.4 has optimised UDFs for Pandas use as well as how PySpark works.
-A recording of this talk (the one given in Python Barcelona, in English) is available [here](https://www.youtube.com/watch?v=698441URsrc), the recording from Spark Summit should be available soon.
+A recording of this talk (the one given in Python Barcelona, in English) is available [here](https://www.youtube.com/watch?v=698441URsrc), the recording from Spark Summit is available [here](https://www.youtube.com/watch?v=JWQxd3YKWhs).
 You can find the slides [here](https://github.com/rberenguel/pyspark-arrow-pandas/raw/master/pyspark.pdf) (some images might look slightly blurry).
 I recommend you check the version with [presenter